bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>
 The folder structure for the complete example is a little bit larger.
-Here you can actually see that there\'s more files, but most of these files are either executed in the browser or just there to give views, which are things that you actually see in the application.
+Here you can actually see that there&apos;s more files, but most of these files are either executed in the browser or just there to give views, which are things that you actually see in the application.